OffchainLabs/decentralized-timeboost-spec/README.md

   - Sequence numbers restart from zero in each new epoch, and should increment consecutively within each epoch.
 The protocol will ensure that bundles within an epoch are included in the chain in sequence-number order.
 - If the epoch number does not equal the current epoch number or the current epoch number plus 1, ignore the transaction.
 - Otherwise, if the transaction has not been signed by the priority controller address for its epoch number, ignore the transaction.
-- Otherwise, construct a priority bundle with the translation’s calldata as the contents (which might be encrypted), and tag it with the extracted epoch number and sequence number.
+- Otherwise, unpack the transaction to construct a priority bundle, with the transaction’s calldata becoming the bundle's contents (which might be encrypted), and the extracted epoch number and sequence number becoming the epoch number and sequence number of the bundle.

 Transactions submitted to addresses other than *PriorityAddr* are called *non-priority* transactions and have the normal transaction semantics.